Forecasting Forex -The Technical Approach

 (i) Price Action Discounts Everything

-This means that all known news and updates that could affect the prices of financial assets are eventually incorporated in the prices of financial assets.
+This means that all known news and updates that could affect the prices of financial assets are eventually incorporated into the prices of financial assets.

 (ii) Price Moves in Trends